ptesar/ethname-pfsense/README.md

 The file name must match the script file name we copied to `/usr/local/etc/rc.d/`, in our case `ethname`.

 ### 2. Enable ethnane
-Enter the following line at the top if to the config file:
+Enter the following line at the top of the config file:
 ```
 ethname_enable="YES"
 ```